rmoesbergen/openwrt-ha-device-tracker/README.md

 I got fed up with all the Home Assistant device tracking solution for OpenWRT that just didn't work reliably, so I created my own.
 This little script runs on the OpenWRT device, polls the currently connected WiFi clients and updates their status in Home Assistant by calling the Home Assistant REST API.
 It only sends API requests on device join/leave.
-It handles connectivity issues with Home Assistant gracefully and ensures that device state is alway in sync, even after restarts, etc.
+It handles connectivity issues with Home Assistant gracefully and ensures that device state is always in sync, even after restarts, connectivity loss, etc.

 ## Installation ##